Lovasz-Akos/Szakdolgozat-FMNUMU/README.md

 # Szakdolgozat-FMNUMU
-Okos-otthon hub és kontroller.
-Lovász Ákos szakdolgozata.
+Smarthome hub and controller.

+Thesis work of Lovász Ákos.
 Eszterházy Károly Katolikus Egyetem.

-Indítás:
+## Starting the servers:
-### Node Szerver:
+### Node-RED Server:
      cd .\node_modules\node-red\
      node red

 ### MQTT Broker:
     mosquitto -c custom.conf -v

+>note that the mqtt config contains the host device's static ipv4 address, this may need to be changed for it to function as intended